Koredotcom/docs/docs/xo/getting-started/accessing-the-platform.md

 ## Access the XO Platform

-To access the Kore.ai XO Platform, visit [XO Platform Homepage](https://platform.kore.ai/){:target="_blank"}.
+To access the Platform, visit [XO Platform Homepage](https://platform.kore.ai/){ .md-button .md-button--primary }.
 You will be directed to the login page.

 You can sign up for Kore.ai XO Platform in any of the following two ways: